Fast Girls (song)

-"Fast Girls" is a song by Janet Jackson and is the second and final single released from Dream Street.
+"Fast Girls" is a song by Janet Jackson and is the second and final US single released from Dream Street.
 It peaked at #40 on the R&B charts.
 The song was written and produced by fellow A&M artist Jesse Johnson.

 The single had two different B-sides.
 The first B-side was "Love and My Best Friend", taken from her debut album Janet Jackson, while the second B-Side was the French Blue medley of "Fast Girls" and "Pretty Boy", which, like "Fast Girls", was also written and produced by Jesse Johnson.

 The album version of "Fast Girls" was later released as the B-side of both her US singles "Control" and "The Pleasure Principle".
 Jesse Johnson's own version of "Fast Girls" was released shortly after as the B-side to his "I Want My Girl" single in 1985.

 To date, Jackson has never performed the song live.